 Sunny’s Backyard Restaurant in Austin, TX – The Texas Tasty

-What is it about Sunny’s Backyard which sets itself apart as a vegan eatery in a city full of them?
+What is it about Sunny’s Backyard which sets itself apart as a vegan eatery in Austin full of them?
 To start, there is the property, which can be described as business in the front and party in the back.
 The gravel lot and red exterior of the front may seem unassuming, but behind lies the heart of the restaurant.
 Beyond the wooden gate to the side lies a spacious and pet-friendly outdoor seating area.
 Here, guests can enjoy live events and outdoor games such as Giant Jenga while waiting for their food and drinks.

 Constant innovation has been made in the plant-based food sector in these past few years, with meat substitutes becoming almost indistinguishable from the real thing.
 The search for more memorable dishes that include these substitutes is one I have decided to take more seriously after visiting Sunny’s Backyard.
 In a decisive win for vegans (and omnivores) across Austin, this newly opened bar and pet-friendly eating space now proudly offers its own Impossibly delicious take on vegan pub food.

 Sunny’s may be relatively new to the Austin pub scene, but the owners have certainly embraced being a local establishment.
 An assortment of cocktails featuring locally brewed liquor puts a Texas twist on familiar beverages.
 My Texas Mule was made with Tito’s vodka, and the Still Austin Old Fashioned featured TX whiskey.
 An impressive selection of beer and IPAs are available on tap.